Peddler: History

 Peddlers have been known since antiquity.
-They were known by a variety of names throughout the ages, including Arabber, hawker, costermonger (English), chapman (medieval English), huckster, itinerant vendor or street vendor.
+They were known by a variety of names throughout the ages, including Arabber, hawker, chapman (medieval English), huckster, itinerant vendor or street vendor.
 According to marketing historian, Eric Shaw, the peddler is "perhaps the only substantiated type of retail marketing practice that evolved from Neolithic times to the present."
 The political philosopher John Stuart Mill wrote that "even before the resources of society permitted the establishment of shops, the supply of [consumer] wants fell universally into the hands of itinerant dealers, the pedlars who might appear once a month, being preferred to the fair, which only returned once a year."

 Typically, peddlers operated door-to-door, plied the streets or stationed themselves at the fringes of formal trade venues such as open air markets or fairs.
 In the Greco-Roman world, open-air markets served urban customers, while peddlers filled in the gaps in distribution by selling to rural or geographically distant customers.

 In the Bible the term 'peddler' was used to describe those who spread the word of God for profit.
 The book of Corinthians has the following phrase, "For we are not as so many, peddling the word of God" (Corinthians 2:17).
-The Greek term translated "peddling" referred to small-scale merchant who profited from acting as a middleman between others.
+The Greek term translated "peddling" referred to small-scale merchants who profited from acting as middlemen between others.
 The Apocrypha has the following, "A merchant shall hardly keep himself from doing wrong; and an huckster shall not be freed from sin" (Ecclesiasticus 26:29).

 In some economies the work of itinerant selling was left to a greater or lesser extent to nomadic minorities, such as gypsies, travellers, or Yeniche who offered a varied assortment of goods and services, both evergreens and (notoriously suspicious) novelties.
-In 19th century USA, peddling was often the occupation of immigrant communities including Italians, Greeks and Jews.
-The more colourful peddlers were those that doubled as performers, healers, or fortune-tellers.
+In 19th-century USA, peddling was often the occupation of immigrant communities including Italians, Greeks and Jews.
+The more colourful peddlers were those who doubled as performers, healers, or fortune-tellers.

 Historically, peddlers used a variety of different transport modes: they travelled by foot, carrying their wares; by means of a person or animal-drawn cart or wagon or used improvised carrying devices.
 Abram Goodman, who took to peddling in the US in the 1840s, reports that he travelled by foot, used a sleigh when roads were snowbound and also travelled, with his pack, by boat when traversing longer distances.

 As market towns flourished in medieval Europe, peddlers found a role operating on the fringes of the formal economy.
 During this time it was common to see long-distance peddlers, who sold remedies, potions and elixirs.
 They called directly on homes, delivering produce to the door thereby saving customers time travelling to markets or fairs.
 However, customers paid a higher price for this convenience.
 Some peddlers operated out of inns or taverns, where they often acted as an agent rather than a reseller.

 Peddlers played an important role providing services to geographically isolated districts, such as in the mountainous regions of Europe, thereby linking these districts with wider trading routes.